NRB-Tech/RxAndroidBle/README.md

 ```

 ### Permissions
 Android requires additional permissions declared in the manifest for an app to run a BLE scan since API 23 (6.0 / Marshmallow) and perform a BLE connection since API 31 (Android 12).
-RxAndroidBle provides a minimal set of commonly used bluetooth permissions for you in its `AndroidManifest.xml`.
-These permissions currently assume scanning is only used when the App is in the foreground, and that the App wants to derive the user's location from BLE signal (on API >= 23).
+RxAndroidBle provides a minimal set of commonly used Bluetooth permissions for you in its `AndroidManifest.xml`.
+These permissions assume scanning is only used when the App is in the foreground, and that the App does not want to derive the user's location from BLE advertisements.
 Below are a number of additions you can make to your `AndroidManifext.xml` for your specific use case.

 #### If you want to derive the user's location in your App
-RxAndroidBle uses the `uses-permission-sdk-23` tag to require location only on APIs >= 23, where it is required for BLE scanning.
-Additionally, in a future version of RxAndroidBle, these permissions will be restricted to only APIs 23-30.
+RxAndroidBle uses the `uses-permission-sdk-23` tag and `android:maxSdkVersion` attribute to require location only on APIs 23-30, where it is required for BLE scanning.
 To ensure you can derive the user's location in your App with all API versions, and avoid any issues with merging of permissions when uploading to the Play Store, add the following to your `AndroidManifest.xml`:
 ```xml
 <uses-permission-sdk-23 android:name="android.permission.ACCESS_FINE_LOCATION" tools:node="remove" />
 <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION" />